Black Point Architect

 • Create Color Profiles in ColorGPS

-After you’ve created the Density Linearization and determined the Total Ink Limit, it’s finally time to move to the Color Profile, the final step in the color calibration of your printer.
+After you’ve created the Density Linearization and determined the Total Ink Limit, it’s finally time to move to the Color Profile, the final step in the output calibration of your printer.
 The Color Profile examines how different color mixtures look ...

-• Background Color Removal
+• Output Color Management